Hero image

 You Don’t Have to Accept a DUI Plea Deal

 The idea of going to jail can be terrifying, and it might make you feel like accepting any deal that comes your way.
 But remember, while you might avoid jail time, other challenges could arise.
-For instance, first-time offenders often get probation, which can negatively impact your job and housing opportunities.
+For example, a first-time offender may feel pressured to accept probation but might not realize its long-term impact on their record.

 An Attorney Is Essential